 Play 18 holes

-Golf enthusiasts unite, with seven spectacular courses to choose from all in the Queenstown region, you'll be spoilt for choice.
+Golf enthusiasts unite, with eight spectacular courses to choose from all in the Queenstown region, you'll be spoilt for choice.
 World-class courses at Jack’s Point, Millbrook, and the exclusive The Hills provide immaculate greens, unbelievable views, and wonderful clubhouses.
-Beyond Queenstown's three Championship Courses, immerse yourself in the rugged landscape at Arrowtown Golf Club and Queenstown Golf Club, or practice your swing at the Frankton Golf Centre.
+Beyond Queenstown's four Championship Courses, immerse yourself in the rugged landscape at Arrowtown Golf Club and Queenstown Golf Club, or practice your swing at the Frankton Golf Centre.

 Add a little adventure to your golfing experience with a scenic helicopter flight to Cecil Peak with Over the Top and tee off on a mountain top overlooking Queenstown and Lake Whakatipu.